aspiredevshussaini1272/flutter-wallpaper-privacy/README.md

 **Effective Date:** July 19, 2025

-This Privacy Policy explains how our NubelaPaper App ("we", "our", or "us") collects, uses, and protects your personal information.
+This Privacy Policy explains how our NebulaPaper App ("we", "our", or "us") collects, uses, and protects your personal information.

 ---